Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 4. Bleach Overload: Bleach can turn white rubber soles yellow and degrade the stitching.
 Use oxygen-based cleaners (like OxiClean) instead.

-Pro-Tips from the Shop Floor
+Expert Tips from the Shop Floor

-In my years of retail, I’ve noticed that customers who use shoe trees (or even just stuff the toes with paper) when the shoes are drying extend the life of the shoe shape by years.
-Also, if you are washing shoes machine washable types, throw a couple of old towels into the drum with the shoes.
-The towels act as buffers, preventing the shoes from banging loudly against the drum, which protects both your expensive appliance and your footwear.
+If you are washing machine-washable shoes, throw a couple of old towels into the drum with the shoes.
+The towels act as buffers, preventing the shoes from banging loudly against the drum, which protects both your expensive appliance and your footwear[reference:74].

 Frequently Asked Questions